CodePipeWrangler/code_jitsu_gh/genomics/Linux-Unix_Tools.md

 #### Calculate the median of a column.

  	[TABULAR_FEED]-> | awk ' { a[i++]=$1; } END { print a[int(i/2)]; }'

-**05-21-25: Check validity of this code; Until then, use an installed program or script go calculate the median :-)**

-**05-21-25:PICK UP EDITING HERE!**
-*Warning: Entries below the following line have not yet been proofread from draft form.
-Check back soon for more updates on this script!*

----

 #### Calculate the average and standard deviation (population) of a column
 	awk '{for(i=1;i<=NF;i++) {sum[i] += $i; sumsq[i] += ($i)^2}}